aqlaboratory/openfold/docs/source/Inference.md

 - Multimer
 - Single Sequence (Soloseq)

-This guide will focus on monomer mode prediction, the next sections will describe Multimer and Single Sequence prediction.
+This guide will focus on monomer prediction, the next sections will describe Multimer and Single Sequence prediction.

 ### Pre-requisites:

 - OpenFold Conda Environment.
-Instructions to create this environment are here [[OpenFold installation]]
+See [OpenFold Installation](installation.md) for instructions on how to build this environment.
-- Sequence databases for performing multiple sequence alignments.
-Instructions here [  TODO add link]
+- Downloading sequence databases for performing multiple sequence alignments.
+We provide a script to download the AlphaFold databases [here](https://github.com/aqlaboratory/openfold/blob/main/scripts/download_alphafold_dbs.sh).

 ## Running AlphaFold Model Inference

 The script `run_pretrained_openfold.py` performs model inference.
 We will go through the steps of how to use this script.

 ### Download Model Parameters

 For monomer inference, you may either use the model parameters provided by Deepmind, or you may use the OpenFold trained parameters.
-Both models should give similar performance, please see [TODO: link to nature paper] for further reference.
+Both models should give similar performance, please see [our main paper](https://www.biorxiv.org/content/10.1101/2022.11.20.517210v3) for further reference.

 The model parameters provided by Deepmind can be downloaded with the following script located in this repository's `scripts/` directory:

 ```
-$ bash scripts/download_alphafold_params.sh ${PARAMS_DIR}
+$ bash scripts/download_alphafold_params.sh $PARAMS_DIR
 ```

 To use the OpenFold trained parameters, you can use the following script

 ```
-$ bash scripts/download_openfold_params.sh ${PARAMS_DIR}
+$ bash scripts/download_openfold_params.sh $PARAMS_DIR
 ```

 We recommend selecting `openfold/resources` as the params directory as this is the default directory used by the `run_pretrained_openfold.py` to locate parameters.

 If you choose to use a different directory, you may make a symlink to the `openfold/resources` directory, or specify an alternate parameter path with the command line argument `--jax_path` for AlphaFold parameters or `--openfold_checkpoint_path` for OpenFold parameters.

 ### Model Inference

 The input to `run_pretrained_openfold.py` is a directory of FASTA files.
 AlphaFold-style models also require a sequence alignment to perform inference.

-If you do not have sequence alignments for your input sequences, you can compute them using the inference script directly by following the instructions in [[Inference#Model inference without pre-computed alignments|Model inference without pre-computed alignments]]
+If you do not have sequence alignments for your input sequences, you can compute them using the inference script directly by following the instructions for the following section [inference without pre-computed alignments](#model-inference-without-pre-computed-alignments).

-Otherwise, if you already have alignments for your input FASTA sequences, skip ahead to [[Inference#Model inference with pre-compute alignments|Model inference with pre-computed alignments]].
+Otherwise, if you already have alignments for your input FASTA sequences, skip ahead to the [inference with pre-computed alignments](#model-inference-with-pre-computed-alignments) section.

 #### Model inference without pre-computed alignments
 The following command performs a sequence alignment against the OpenProteinSet databases and performs model inference.